Destination Agonda Beach: A Backpackers Paradise In Goa

 A panoramic view of Agonda Beach in Canacona, South Goa

-I first went to Agonda beach in 1991, when there was not a soul or shack on the beach.
+I first went to Agonda Beach in 1991, when there was not a soul or shack on the beach.
 At the time, I was studying at Goa University at Taleigao Plateau, doing a Masters in Marine Biotechnology.

 I was staying in the hostel at the University campus and set out for Palolem beach in Canacona with a bunch of other hostelites and a local, Raju, who became a close friend of mine (he passed away a year ago, bless his soul).